Skip to main content

 The grammar does not support type List<T> = Cons(head: T, tail: List<T>) | Nil today.
 The required pieces:

-• Generic type declaration syntax.
+• Generic type declaration syntax (parser change).

 Rationale

 We defer generic ADTs because they require both grammar and inference work.
-MEP 12 needs to land first.
+MEP-12 needs to land first.

 Backwards Compatibility